fdebrus/Nikobus-HA/README.md

 - **Note**: A button can affect multiple modules.
 If you do not plan to use your button as an HA trigger, updates will sync during the next refresh cycle.

+## How does it work...

+**nkbconfig**

+It is responsible for reading configuration files created by the user.
+Since the inventory cannot be directly obtained from the bus yet, the user must define files for all modules and buttons.
+The configuration is then stored for further processing by the integration.

+**nkblistener**

+It creates a continuous loop to listen for messages on the Nikobus.
+Upon receiving a message, it submits the message to the handle_message function for processing.
+The handle_message function determines the appropriate action based on the initial characters of the message and identifies whether:
+- A physical button has been pushed
+- The feedback module has sent a command
+- A module is responding to a feedback module command
+- Any other messages, except those flagged to be ignored, are placed in a response queue for further processing
+- There is a draft logic to handle long button presses, which is under review and subject to change with the introduction of support for buttons with feedback LEDs [WIP].

 ## Gallery

 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/7c31210b-54a6-4d7d-99f5-51ff891828eb)